AlexandreAbraham/frontiers2013/reviews.rst

 We believe that the only way to make people realize that no framework is needed is to try that themselves.
 For this purpose, we propose complete documented scripts and, following your remark, we added some suggestions of other possible models at the end of each example.
+Taking the original script and changing the model is very simple, thanks to scikit-learn, and we hope that users will realize that.
+Provided scripts can also be used as basis for reader's own analysis.

 Other comments: advantages of the scikit-learn
 ----------------------------------------------